 - d: Delete an existing entry.
-It is not possible to delete all entries, there must be at least one remaining at all time.
+It is not possible to delete all entries, there must be at least one existing entry at any point in time.

 - s: When adding and deleting entries, the changes are saved to RAM.
 In order to flush the changes to the ROM, this feature must be executed.

 - b: Change the baudrate of the bootloader for the current session only.

 - f: Flash any part of the ROM/NOR flash with any binary file.
 The changes are directly written to the flash, no need to flush.
 It is possible to use this feature to update the operating systems installed on the flash, and even to update the bootloader itself.